- Tracy Gunn

 · An object that neither floats nor sinks is called neutrally buoyant.

 · An object that sinks is called negatively buoyant.

 It is this third condition that you strive for underwater because it allows you to glide through the water with the greatest efficiency, be more conservative with your air consumption and protect the environment.

 If you would like to test your knowledge so far, CLICK HERE

 So, what exactly is buoyancy?
-Buoyancy is the upward force exerted on a object placed in a fluid (gas or liquid).
-Even while on dry land buoyancy can effect you because you are in a fluid (air, which is a gas).
-Its just that this force is so weak that it does not offset gravity, which is the downward force.
-A hot air balloon gives you a better idea of Archimedes principle on land as it rises, controlled by the same principles as when you rise up in the water by adding air to your BCD.
+Buoyancy is the upward force exerted on an object placed in a fluid (gas or liquid).
+Even while on dry land buoyancy can affect you because you are in a fluid (air, which is a gas).
+It´s just that this force is so weak that it does not offset gravity, which is the downward force.
+A hot air balloon gives you a better idea of Archimedes' Principle on land as it rises, controlled by the same principles as when you rise up in the water by adding air to your BCD.

 Upwards force is the fluid (gas or liquid).